pforret/blog.splashing/_topic/country/italy.md

 ---
 # Italy

-Italy, officially the Italian Republic, or the Republic of Italy, is a country in Southern and  Western Europe.
-Located in the middle of the Mediterranean Sea and delimited by the Alps, its territory largely  coincides with the homonymous geographical region.
-Italy shares land borders with France, Switzerland, Austria, Slovenia and the enclaved microstates  of Vatican City and San Marino.
-It has a territorial exclave in Switzerland, Campione.
+Italy, officially the Italian Republic, is a country in Southern and Western Europe.
+Located in the middle of the Mediterranean Sea, it consists of a peninsula surrounded by the Alps  and several islands, notably Sicily and Sardinia.
+Italy shares its borders with France, Switzerland, Austria, Slovenia and two enclaves: Vatican City  and San Marino.
+Its two territorial exclaves include Campione  and Pelagie Islands .
+It is the tenth-largest country by land area in the European continent covering an area of 301,340  km2,  and the third-most populous member state of the European Union with a population of nearly 60  million.

 ## Unsplash photos